 - 85 dB selectivity

 - Phase locked loop IC in FM MPX section for wideband, stable stereo separation

 - MPX hi-blend reduces noise on weak FM stereo signals

 - Jacks for adding future 4-channel FM and stereo AM adaptors

 The SA-1000 has a nice symmetrical layout inside with the big transformer in the middle flanked by caps on either side.

 As I mentioned above the Technics SA-1000 rarely comes on the market.
-When they do they can sell for over $3000.00 in excellent working condition.
+When they do they can sell very high prices.
+In May, 2023 one sold for $9,500.